inadequate/ColorText/README.md

 ColoredChat
 ===========
-This plugin implements color in server chat
+This plugin implements color in the server chat

 How to use
 ===========